Mark Burnett: Early life

+Burnett grew up in boroughs of East London and attended an Anglican parochial primary school.
+He undertook secondary schooling at The Warren School and later enrolled at Redbridge Technical College in Ilford.
+In 1978, he dropped out before finishing his degree to enlist in the British Army.
+Burnett volunteered for the 3rd Battalion, Parachute Regiment for five years, serving in Northern Ireland and the Falkland Islands.

 Early career

 In October 1982, Burnett immigrated to the United States, where his friend Nick Hill, who had emigrated from the UK earlier, was working as a nanny and chauffeur.
 Hill knew of an open position for a live-in nanny with the Jaeger family in affluent Beverly Hills.
 Despite having no experience as a nanny, Burnett went on the interview.
 The Jaegers, realizing the advantage of having a nanny and security at the same time, hired him.
 After a year of working for the Jaegers, he moved on to another family in Malibu, California, taking care of two boys for $250 a week.
 He was eventually given a position in the insurance office owned by the boys' father.
 Two years later, Burnett rented a portion of a fence at Venice Beach in Los Angeles, and sold T-shirts for $18 each during weekends.
 Realizing he made more money selling T-shirts, he left his insurance job.

 In 1991, Burnett and four others joined a French adventure competition, the Raid Gauloises.
 Afterward, Burnett saw a business opportunity in holding similar competitions.
 He purchased the format rights and brought a similar competition, Eco-Challenge, to America.
 Eco-Challenge launched Burnett's career as a television producer.